Last Updated on May 1, 2023

 Calcium is even more essential during the third trimester as the baby’s skeleton is developing.
 Otherwise, the baby will draw calcium from the mother’s bones (2).

-Studies revealed that women who consumed enough calcium during the second and third trimesters have improved bone mineral content to prevent osteoporosis and lower risk of preeclampsia.
+Studies revealed that women who consumed enough calcium during the second and third trimesters have improved bone mineral content to prevent osteoporosis and lower the risk of preeclampsia.

 There are some potential side effects of taking calcium tablets during pregnancy.